 - Develop grammar/text-processing modules to improve messaging for core objects.

-- New documentation system based on Doxygen XML output.
+- New documentation system integrated with Doxygen output.

 - Document core objects and methods via Doxygen.

 - Writer/developer, My Friend Glenn, online/Tumblr conceptual, perpetual arts project based on my creative MFA thesis, 2012-Present.

 - Develop language parsing/generation algorithms which operate on the corpus of the Glenn Beck show.

 - Develop/maintain a generator which queues new posts to Tumblr.